dtcooper/tuxracer-web/README.md

 ```

 Next, start PulseAudio loading the `native-protocol-tcp` module and share its
 configuration directory.
-This way the Pulse daemon's "magic cookie" can be
+This way the Pulse daemon's auth cookie can be shared
-shared with the container and it can forward sound.
+with the container and it can forward sound.

 ```shell
 pulseaudio --load=module-native-protocol-tcp --exit-idle-time=-1 --start